...

 Demystifying Spousal Maintenance in Your Texas Divorce, Part Two

-In the first post of our blog series about Spousal Maintenance in Texas divorces, we delved into the intricacies of court-ordered spousal maintenance.
-We also discussed the specific circumstances that justify its awarding.
-If you haven’t already, I suggest revisiting that entry for a comprehensive understanding.
-Misconceptions and partial truths about spousal support in Texas are widespread.
-Gaining clarity on this topic is crucial for a clear perspective pre-divorce.
+In the first post of our blog series on Texas divorce spousal maintenance, we explored the complexities of court-ordered spousal maintenance and the specific circumstances that may justify its award.
+If you haven’t already, we recommend revisiting that post for a thorough understanding of the subject.
+Misconceptions and partial truths about spousal support in Texas are common, making it essential to gain clarity on this topic before proceeding with a divorce.
+A clear understanding of spousal maintenance will provide you with a more accurate perspective as you navigate your divorce.

 The current entry addresses Contractual Spousal Maintenance, marking the conclusion of our series on this matter.
 Distinct from court-ordered maintenance, contractual spousal maintenance is a matter of mutual agreement, necessitating a detailed exploration of its nuances.